GST (Goods and Services Tax) on purchases

 If you are located in India, on July 1, 2017, you began being charged a Goods and Services tax (GST) on all the purchases you make.

-GST is the tax law that replaced the previous indirect taxes, such as service tax, Value Added Tax, excise tax, certain state and central taxes in India.
+GST is the tax law that replaced the previous indirect taxes, such as service tax, Value Added Tax, excise tax, and certain state and central taxes in India.
 This is a dual taxation model where both the Indian states and Indian central government apply taxes on services and goods.

 For business accounts being handled by an agency, the GSTIN and “Bill-to” address must be where the services are being received.